logo️ ObjectQuel

 Regular Expressions

-When wildcards aren't expressive enough, ObjectQuel supports regular expressions.
+When wildcards aren't expressive enough, ObjectQuel supports regular expressions using MySQL regex syntax.
 Enclose the pattern in forward slashes instead of quotes:

 // Match company email addresses